ryangoodwindev/MCWrapper/README.md

 # MCWrapper
-JSON-RPC and Command Line Interface (CLI) MultiChain Core blockchain ledger clients.
+A simple .NET Core wrapper for the MultiChain Core blockchain library using JSON-RPC (RPC) and Command Line Interface (CLI) clients.

 For more information see our documentation https://ryangoodwindev.github.io/MCWrapper/